akka/akka-http/docs/src/main/paradox/introduction.md

 demand with constant memory usage on the server.
 This can be seen using curl and limiting the rate `curl --limit-rate 50b 127.0.0.1:8080/random`

-Akka HTTP routes easily interacts with actors.
+Akka HTTP routes easily interact with actors.
 In this example one route allows for placing bids in a fire-and-forget style while the second route contains a request-response interaction with an actor.
 The resulting response is rendered as json and returned when the response arrives from the actor.